-That access to education and healthcare are inextricably intertwined has been the principle idea driving development of programs to improve community health at Baylor College of Medicine for decades.
+For decades, the inextricable link between education and healthcare has been the driving concept behind development of programs to improve community health at Baylor College of Medicine.

-Through outreach programs, Baylor is committed to helping every child who wants a career in healthcare or science find his or her path.
+Through its diverse outreach programs, Baylor is committed to helping every child who wants a career in healthcare or science find his or her path.

 Our education outreach initiatives include:

 The Center for Educational Outreach advances quality teaching and learning in science and health and promotes access to careers in medicine and science related fields.

 - Office of Institutional Diversity and Inclusion

 The Office of Institutional Diversity and Inclusion is committed to improving the cultural diversity of the College so that we may be thoroughly effective and thrive in our patient care, research, education, and community service initiatives.

 - Initiative for Maximizing Student Diversity

 This program offers comprehensive, individualized education which is dedicated to educating scientists from all segments of the U.S. population.